nyetwurk/ecuxplot/docs/system-architecture.md

 - State mismatch between visibility request and chart state

 **Recovery**: Visibility will be correctly set when rebuild completes (rebuild sets visibility based on Filter state).

-**Status**: ✅ Guard is needed and working correctly.
-The warning serves as an indicator for future improvements.

 #### Guard 3: Worker Cancellation Check (Background)